Basic example

 # get all variables of a specific component/bus

-custom_storage = views.node(results, BATTERY_STORAGE)
+custom_storage = views.node(results, STORAGE_LABEL)

 electricity_bus = views.node(results, "electricity")